C Enum

 enum RGB { red, green, blue };Code language: C++ (cpp)

-From now, you can declare a variable with the RGB type like this:
+You can declare a variable with the RGB type like this:

 enum RGB color = green;Code language: C++ (cpp)